 Using a rubber spatula, gently fold the rainbow sprinkles into the batter until there are no dry spots (don’t overmix)!
 Spoon the batter into a large piping bag (or a plastic bag with the tip cut off).

 Pipe the batter into the donut pan cavities about 1/2 way full (don’t go more than halfway, or the batter will rise too much and you won’t get a hole in the center).
 Bake for about 9-10 minutes, until a toothpick comes out clean.

 Let the donuts cool in the pan for about 5 minutes, and then let them cool completely on a rack.
 Dip each cooled donut halfway into the glaze, letting the excess glaze drip off.
 Decorate as desired, and let the glaze set completely, about 20 minutes.
 Serve!
-Store extras in an air-tight container for up to four days.
+Store extras in an air-tight container for up to three days.